nice-digital/cks-gatsby/functional-tests/README.md

 Examine the scripts within [package.json](package.json) to see how the URL is being overriden within this command.

-The whole functional-tests folder is mounted as a volume in the test-runner container.
+The whole functional-tests folder is mounted as a volume in the cks-test-runner container.
 This means any screenshots generated in the case of an error are saved into the screenshots folder, and these are available on the host machine.

-> Note: run `exit` to escape from bash inside the test-runner container, and run `docker-compose down` to stop the Docker network.
+> Note: run `exit` to escape from bash inside the cks-test-runner container, and run `docker-compose down` to stop the Docker network.

 ## Excluding tests